-The Foundling Museum explores the history of the Foundling Hospital, the UK’s first children’s charity, and the first public art gallery.
+The Foundling Museum explores the history of the Foundling Hospital.
+It was the UK’s first children’s charity, and the first public art gallery.
 The Hospital was founded in 1739 by Thomas Coram to care for babies at the risk of abandonment.
 He was helped in his mission by two very famous men, the artist William Hogarth and the composer George Frideric Handel.
 The Museum brings together history and art and a little bit of music too.

 Click here for information about the Foundling Museum’s access policies.